 But you could almost see the energy relax around him after just one afternoon off leash—freedom to run as he wished, make choices and just be a weimaraner.

-And now that we’re back in the city with all the restrictions of urban life, I’m looking for ways to continue that freedom for my dog—more exercise, fewer boundaries.
+And then we returned to the city with all the restrictions of urban life, and I looked for ways to continue that freedom for my dog—more exercise, fewer boundaries.

 Does it really matter if my dog walks at a tight heel?
 Not really.
 Does it matter if he sits perfectly in front of me when called?
 Nope.